-Nine tips to keep the flow in cashflow
+Keeping the flow in business cashflow

-Cash might be king, but cashflow is what keeps a business running.
-This is how to keep the flow in cashflow.
+Cash might be king, but cashflow is what keeps a business running smoothly.
+Commercial Business Manager, Jasmine Parry, shares practical ways to make managing cashflow easier.

 1. 1